kyegomez/Python-Package-Template/README.md

 The CI will run when you create the new release.

 # Docs
 We use MK docs.
 This repo comes with the zeta docs.
-All the docs configurations are already here along with the readthedocs configs
+All the docs configurations are already here along with the readthedocs configs.

 # Q&A